tiagofilipe12/GSoC17/Journal/Week_4.md

  `graphsonObj.graph.vertices.uid` under `graphsonObj`.
  * [ ] start creating the `obj` in a different manner, maybe without `graph.js`?

+Also current DAG implementation renders something odd with task `uid` often being replaced by task `params`.
+Then, this is currently rendering wrong format of graphson object.

 ## Notes on manifest file

 With the graphson object generated, it might be easy to pass more information